Or

 Whether you realize or admit it, you, like all of us, are an incredibly self-centered being.
 Perhaps you think of yourself as giving and selfless, or “good” when measured by human standards.
 Maybe you donate to charities, or feed homeless people.
 Perhaps you have always spoken kindly to others, or done good works.
 The thought of those things “not being good enough” for God stirs up instant resentment.
 Who is God to demand that you do or be more than what you are?
 If He made you that way, then it is His fault if you don’t measure up, right?

-Would it surprise you if I said that the answer is Yes?
+Would it surprise you if I said that the answer is yes?

-Chapter Five – All roads lead to Rome, but there is only one gate to Heaven
+All roads lead to Rome, but there is only one gate to Heaven

 What about the millions of people all around the earth, worshipping God in their own unique way with a sincere heart?
 Are these amongst the walking damned, simply because they do not embrace our God?

 That, my friends, is the essence of religion.
 Religion divides, and religion, like everything under the sun, is evil when it becomes a means unto itself.
-Religion is the minefield of spiritual demilitarized zones, the “whites only” sign on the holy drinking fountain, the exorbitant membership fee of the eternal country club.
-It is humanity worshipping humanism, exclusivity, and tribalism, and Jesus hated it.
-Compare how he spoke to the harlots, the publicans, and the drunks with how he spoke to the Priests, Scribes, and Pharisees – the religious right of their day.
-He said the harlots and publicans would see heaven before they ever would.
-Why?
-Because when the publicans and harlots saw the truth, they received it.
+Religion is a minefield of spiritual demilitarized zones.
+It is the “whites only” sign on the holy drinking fountain, the unwritten membership requirement of the eternal country club.
+It is humanism and tribalism masquerading as civility.

 But, didn’t they say the words, and write them down in their bibles?
 Didn’t they produce the fruits of salvation?
-They did the things, they paid their membership fees?
+They did the things!
+They paid their membership fees!
 Why were they sent away?

-He didn’t say “You never knew me”.
-The emphasis is on His judgment, not man’s.
-The question is not whether or not you know Jesus, but whether or not Jesus knows you.
+He said, "I never knew you" and not “You never knew me”.
+The emphasis is on His works, not ours, and so the question is ultimately whether or not Jesus knows you.
+The Shepherd knows his sheep.

 “If you love me, keep my commandments.”